VITALISED/speedrundotcom.js/README.md

 # Speedrundotcom.js

-### Very, very WIP Preview.
+## Very, very WIP Preview.
 Don't actually try to use this yet

 Expect a write up here when this thing's ready, I can't be bothered right now.

-also I really need to write some comments and documentation holy.
+## Todo

+- Pagination management
+- Caching
+- Actual full coverage
+- Probably other stuff that I can't think of

+If you've found this on a whim and want to help out, add me on discord: **VITALISED#7081**